Establishing Paternity in the Courts

 This is when starting a paternity suit can come into play.
 Unfortunately, Tampa courts have been known to show a certain amount of bias in mothers’ favor during these types of circumstances.
 It is frustrating and unfair, but if there isn’t sufficient evidence or history to show that you are the father of your child, it is likely that a judge will make a custody ruling that sees your child living exclusively with your ex.
 Obviously, this could see you missing out on precious formative experiences with your child and creating distance.
 Which is why it is so important to start establishing paternity as soon as possible.

 Depending on the circumstances, navigating a paternity suit can be a complex process.
 Working with experienced representation can give you tools to succeed and take a significant amount of stress off your shoulders.
-As the well-known custody lawyers for men in Tampa, FL, In Law We Trust, P.A. should be your very first call.
-Since 2014, the law firm of In Law We Trust, P.A., has been annually selected by the National Trial Lawyers of America as one of the Top 40 under 40 in Florida which is a professional organization by invitation only, composed of the top trial lawyers from each state or region who are under the age of 40.
+As the well-known custody lawyers for men in Tampa, FL, In Law We Trust Divorce and Family Lawyers should be your very first call.
+Since 2014, the law firm of In Law We Trust Divorce and Family Lawyers, has been annually selected by the National Trial Lawyers of America as one of the Top 40 under 40 in Florida which is a professional organization by invitation only, composed of the top trial lawyers from each state or region who are under the age of 40.
 We’ve also been a featured member of The National Academy of Family Law Attorneys since 2019, as well as included in Super Lawyers each year since 2017.
 Our firm has established a reputation for making certain that fathers get fair representation when pursuing their rightful custody of their children.

 Methods to Establish Paternity in Tampa